For more than two decades Pot au Feu has offered the French Luncheon Field Trip.

 The first course consists of a trio to challenge an adventurous young palate.

-Snail broiled with garlic and parsley on French bread crisp.
+Snail broiled with garlic and parsley in a button mushroom cap

 Chicken liver mousse on French bread